EmbraceSQL/root/docs/autocrud.md

 ### Creates

+Creates have one method per table generated of the format `{Schema}.{Table}.create`.

+Pass in values, get a whole new row from the database.
+If the row exists, it will upsert automatically.

 Creating records has one trick - automatic primary keys like:

 * `SMALLSERIAL`
 * `SERIAL`
 * `BIGSERIAL`
+* `DEFAULT nextval()` from a sequence.

-aren't passed in, but created by the database and returned.
+These keys are not passed in, but are created from defaults in the database.
+This means primary key attributes are optional in TypeScript, and you probably want to leave them undefined in order to have the database create you a primary key.

+The good news is the `RETURNING` record will show you the primary key as created by the database.

+It's OK to pass in `values` with the primary key - particularly when you intend to get an upsert.
+Or if you are on purpose 'setting' the primary key and bypassing the default.

 ### Upserts

-Creates automatically upsert, turning the `INSERT` into an `UPDATE`.
+Creates automatically upsert, turning the `INSERT` into an `UPDATE`, `RETURNING` the modified record.

 ## Transactions